ohscar/rmalloc/doc/paper/conclusion.rst

 --------------------
 * Reintroduce colormap for calculating theoretical free size from overhead marked in the colormap.
 * Measure how high part of the total number of blocks are locked at compacting time.
+* Investigate stack-based behaviour of computation (and thus allocation) for a possibly more realistic heuristic for calculating locking.